Hacker0x01/docs.hackerone.com/docs/programs/audit-logs.md

 Event Name | Description
 --------- | ------------
+`teams.agile_accelerator_integration.delete` | Triggered when a new Agile Accelerator connection is created for your program.
+`teams.agile_accelerator_integration.update` | Triggered when a new Agile Accelerator connection is updated for your program.
 `teams.api_users.create` | Triggered when a new API token is created.
 `teams.api_users.destroy` | Triggered when an existing API token is destroyed.
 `teams.audit_log_items.export` | Triggered when a member creates an export of your program audit log.
+`teams.bounties.create` | Triggered when a new bounty is awarded.
 `teams.groups.create` | Triggered when an admin creates a new team member group with permissions and members.
 `teams.groups.update` | Triggered when an admin updates the name and/or permissions of an existing member group.
 Also triggered when members are added to or removed from this group.
 `teams.groups.destroy` | Triggered when an admin destroys an existing team member group.